Quent-DL/MasterThesis_ElectroLoc/README.md

 #### Contact mask

-The parameter `-m` allows saving the result of the predicted contacts as a binary NiFTI file.
+The parameter `-m` allows saving the result of the predicted contacts as a binary NIfTI file.
 At the time of writing this README, this feature outputs non-symmetrical blocks of voxels around the contacts.
 This could be fixed in future works.

 ## Content of the project